Mahmoud-Rashed/maintenance-performance-analysis/README.md

 # maintenance-performance-analysis
 Exploratory data analysis of real-world maintenance operations data from a large-scale plastic manufacturing environment.
 The analysis focuses on maintenance workload distribution, response times, and operational efficiency.

+## Data Privacy Notice !

+To protect company confidentiality, this repository uses an anonymized and representative dataset.
+All sensitive identifiers, live connections, and proprietary information have been removed.
+The analysis workflow, methodology, and insights reflect real-world maintenance analytics practices.

 ## Tools & Technologies

 ### Python